lewagon/dotfiles/04-Front-End/01-HTML-and-CSS/04-Responsive-profile/README.md

 ### ⚠️⚠️⚠️ Be careful with the order of your media queries ⚠️⚠️⚠️

-As with `if` statements in ruby, order matters!
+As with `if` statements in Ruby, order matters!
 If several conditions are `true`, the last CSS rule will be applied.